The Five Architecture Principles That Actually Matter

 Service Boundaries: Where to Draw the Lines

 I draw service boundaries around business capabilities, not technical layers.
-Each service owns a business function.
 Payment service owns payments.
 User service owns users.
 Notification service owns notifications.

 But microservices add operational complexity.
 More services means more deployments.
-More services means more failure points.
-More services means more network calls.
+More failure points.
+More network calls.
 I've seen systems where a simple user action triggered 10 service calls, each adding latency.

 The trade-off?
 Monoliths are simpler to operate but harder to scale teams.
 Microservices are harder to operate but easier to scale teams.
-Choose based on team size.
 Small team?
-Monolith is fine.
+Monolith.
 Large team?
-Microservices help.
+Microservices.

 API Design: Contracts Between Modules

 I also use GraphQL for complex queries.
 Clients request exactly what they need.
 No over-fetching.
-No under-fetching.
-But GraphQL adds complexity.
-You need to handle N+1 queries.
-You need to think about authorization at the field level.
+But GraphQL adds complexity — N+1 queries, field-level authorization.

-The trade-off?
 REST is simpler.
 GraphQL is more flexible.
-Choose based on your needs.
 Simple CRUD?
-REST is fine.
+REST.
 Complex queries?
-GraphQL helps.
+GraphQL.

 Database Design: Shared Data, Clear Ownership